LipSurf/plugins/chrome-extension/README.md

 marketing/profit
 ===
+* Infographic for choosing a home voice speaker
 * Tech. blog post about the Serialized<T> fanciness in typescript
 * https://www.lifewithoutlimbs.org/
 * Appear small.
 If the extension has something that feels like a small community people will embrace it more, support it more as opposed to one that seems to come from a cold, big soulless enterprise.